tagazok/my-workshops/custom-vision/tutorial.md

 </div>

 * As we are creating a REST API that will be called by our website, the trigger we are looking for is the `HTTP trigger`.
 * Our first Function will be used to retrieve our task list.
-Let's call it `tasks-get`.
+Let's call it `dogs`.
 * Select the `Anonymous` authorization level.

 <div class="box info">